stelligent/cfn_nag/README.md

     Type: String
 ```

-_BEWARE_ that if there are extra parameters in the JSON they are quietly ignored (to allow `cfn_nag_scan` to apply
+_BEWARE_ that if there are extra parameters in the JSON, they are quietly ignored (to allow `cfn_nag_scan` to apply
-the same JSON across all the templates)
+the same JSON across all the templates).

-If the JSON is malformed or doesn't meet the above specification, then parsing will fail with FATAL violation.
+If the JSON is malformed or doesn't meet the above specification, then parsing will fail with a FATAL violation.

 # Controlling the Behavior of Conditions